Projects are collaborative efforts. So, if you want your project to be a success, you need to be able to create effective teamwork.

-I’ll tel you… It’s because if you do the other four sets of things, you’re already leading effectively.
+I’ll tell you… It’s because if you do the other four sets of things, you’re already leading effectively.
 So, this is just the icing on the cake.

 Aspects of this role include:

-One role that you should actively lead on is motivating your team.
+One role that you should actively take the lead on, is motivating your team.
 Create a routine that will let you evaluate levels of morale, and build motivation and confidence-building into team meetings, team events, and your everyday interactions with colleagues.

 Be with people and share their load.
-When the most junior person is overworked with an urgent deadline, drop you ‘big-boss’ workload and help them out.
-And remember what I wrote above about recognition, praise and celebration.
+When the most junior person is overworked with an urgent deadline, drop your ‘big-boss’ workload and help them out.
+And remember what I wrote above about recognition, praise, and celebration.
 These too, are vital aspects of motivation-building and maintenance.